-With a 600W output, 720Wh capacity, and 11 ports, you’ll be covered for almost all camping equipment.
-With RIVER Pro you’ll have enough juice to power drones, lights, laptops, mini-fridges, small camping stoves, and more.
+With a 800W output, 768Wh capacity, and 4 ports, you’ll be covered for almost all camping equipment.
+With River 2 Pro you’ll have enough juice to power drones, lights, laptops, mini-fridges, small camping stoves, and more.

-If it’s just a short weekend away camping, RIVER has the perfect amount of campsite power.
-RIVER packs a 600W output and 288Wh capacity.
-This is perfect if you want to keep camping lights on at night or fire up the stove for breakfast.
-However, if 288Wh capacity isn’t enough run time, double it with a RIVER extra battery.
+If it’s just a short weekend away camping, River 2 has the perfect amount of campsite power.
+River 2 packs a 600W output and 256Wh capacity.
+This is perfect if you want to keep camping lights on at night.

-When it comes to size, RIVER is slightly larger than a toaster, weighing 11 lb.
+When it comes to size, River 2 is around the size of a toaster, weighing 7.7 lb.
 With its compact design, it will easily slide into your car while not taking up much space.
 Plus, it’s small enough to sit inside your tent, while making minimal noise to charge your devices overnight.